gvegayon/appliedsnar/docs/03-week-1-sns-study.md

 ## + ... omitted several edges
 ```

-So there we have, our network with 2164 nodes and 9514 edges.
-The next steps: get some descriptive stats and visualize our network.
+So there we have our network with 2164 nodes and 9514 edges.
+The following steps: get some descriptive stats and visualize our network.

 ## Network descriptive stats

-While we could do all networks at once, in this part we will focus on computing some network statistics for one of the schools only.
+While we could do all networks at once, in this part, we will focus on computing some network statistics for one of the schools only.
 We start by school 111.
-The first question that you should be asking your self now is, "how can I get that information from the igraph object?."
-Well, vertex attributes and edges attributes can be accessed via the `V` and `E` functions respectively; moreover, we can list what vertex/edge attributes are available:
+The first question that you should be asking yourself now is, "how can I get that information from the igraph object?."
+Vertex and edges attributes can be accessed via the `V` and `E` functions, respectively; moreover, we can list what vertex/edge attributes are available:

 ```r